 Everyone finds themselves in a pinch now and then.
 Sometimes that pinch feels a lot more like a vice clamping down on your ability to keep heat on in the house or even to put food on the table – or in your pet’s bowl.

 That’s the core reason we’re so excited about our new Howard Ash Animal Wellness Center.
-Opening in July 2017, the center will offer an expanded array of low-cost supportive services including spay/neuter, vaccines, basic treatments like flea prevention.
+Opening on July 15, the center will offer an expanded array of low-cost supportive services including spay/neuter, vaccines, basic treatments like flea prevention.
 And it will allow our Chow Wagon Pet Food Bank to expand and serve more hungry pets in our region.

 Our new Howard Ash Animal Wellness Center isn’t meant to add competition in the veterinary community.
 We are simply filling a void.
 Meeting an unmet need.
 Our experience and hands-on work in our local communities has made it abundantly clear that there are still too many limited-income pet owners who cannot afford care for their pets.
 And it’s the pets who are suffering.